 Showcase Voting for the State Conference

-During the closing of each Regional event, schools will be issues two voting tokens.
-These tokens will be cast for the top two Showcase Presentations they experienced throughout the day.
-After all votes have been collected, totals will be tallied and the top two winners from each Regional event will be announced onsite to present at our State Conference!
+During the closing of each Regional event, schools will be issued digital voting tokens.
+These tokens will be cast for the top Showcase Presentations they experienced throughout the day.
+After all votes have been collected, totals will be tallied and the top winners from each Regional event will be announced and offered the chance to present at our State Conference!